AaronRecord/values-based-spmo/README.md

 Create a file named `personal_info.py`, and fill in the information required by `config.py` (`API_KEY`, `SECRET_KEY`, and `EMAIL_ADDRESS`).
 <br>
 <br>
 Run `main.py` and follow the prompts.
-Be aware that "updating your existing holdings" will liquidate all your current positions in the specified account.
+Be aware that "updating your existing holdings" will liquidate all the current positions in the specified account.